 Welsh tenor Rhodri Prys Jones made his professional operatic début this season with Welsh National Opera as Fyodor / Ivanov in War & Peace and cover Ramiro in La Cenerentola.
-He is currently cover Tamino in The Magic Flute, and in the summer with be covering Ernesto in Don Pasquale, also with Welsh National Opera.
+He has recently been covering Tamino in The Magic Flute, and is currently covering Ernesto in Don Pasquale, also with Welsh National Opera.

 Rhodri initially studied for a degree in Music and Media at Trinity University College, Carmarthen and subsequently completed an M.A.
 Vocal Studies degree at the Guildhall School of Music and Drama, London.
 He completed his studies on the Opera Performance Course at the Royal Welsh College of Music and Drama, Cardiff, where he was taught by Adrian Thompson.

 Roles whilst at the RWCMD include Tamino in The Magic Flute; Ramiro in La Cenerentola; Rinuccio in Gianni Schicchi; Sam Kaplan in Weill’s Street Scene; Jupiter in Semele, a co-production between Mid Wales Opera and RWCMD in association with the Academy of Ancient Music.
 Other roles include Nemorino in L’elisir d’amore and Triquet and Lensky cover in Eugene Onegin for Opra Cymru.
 In opera scenes, he has performed Ferrando in Cosi fan tutte, Jenik in Bartered Bride, Almaviva in Barber of Seville, Jaquino in Fidelio, Harlequin in Der Kaiser Von Atlantis, Robert Devereux in Gloriana and El Remendado in Carmen.